Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Background

 A fusion system over a $p$-group $S$ is a way to abstract the action of a finite group $G$ with $S\in\Syl_p(G)$ on the subgroups of $S$ by conjugation.
 For $G$ a finite group and $g\in G$, we will denote by $c_g$ the homomorphism $x\in G\mapsto gxg^{-1}\in G$ and for $H,K$ two subgroups of $G$, $\Hom_G(H,K)$ will denote the set of all group homomorphism $c_g$ for $g\in G$ such that $c_g(H)\leq K$.

-\begin{defi} Let $S$ be a finite $p$-group.
-A \emph{fusion system} over $S$ is a small category $\Fc$, where $\Ob(\Fc)$ is the set of all subgroups of $S$ and which satisfies the following two properties for all $P,Q\leq S$: \begin{enumerate}[(a)] \item $\Hom_S(P,Q)\subseteq \Mor_\Fc(P,Q)\subseteq \Inj(P,Q)$; \item each $\varphi\in\Mor_\Fc(P,Q)$ is the composite of an $\Fc$-isomorphism followed by an inclusion. \end{enumerate} A fusion system is \emph{saturated} if it satisfy two more technical axioms called the saturation axioms (we refer the reader to \cite{AKO}, Definition I.2.1 for a proper definition). \end{defi}
+\begin{definition} Let $S$ be a finite $p$-group.
+A \emph{fusion system} over $S$ is a small category $\Fc$, where $\Ob(\Fc)$ is the set of all subgroups of $S$ and which satisfies the following two properties for all $P,Q\leq S$: \begin{enumerate}[(a)] \item $\Hom_S(P,Q)\subseteq \Mor_\Fc(P,Q)\subseteq \Inj(P,Q)$; \item each $\varphi\in\Mor_\Fc(P,Q)$ is the composite of an $\Fc$-isomorphism followed by an inclusion. \end{enumerate} A fusion system is \emph{saturated} if it satisfy two more technical axioms called the saturation axioms (we refer the reader to \cite[Definition I.2.1]{AKO} for a proper definition). \end{definition}

 The composition in a fusion system is given by composition of homomorphisms.
 We usually write $\Hom_\Fc(P,Q)=\Mor_\Fc(P,Q)$ to emphasize that the morphims in $\Fc$ are homomorphisms.
 For $P,Q\leq S$, we say that $P$ is \emph{$\Fc$-conjugate} to $Q$ if there is an $\Fc$-isomorphism between $P$ and $Q$.
 We denote by $P^\Fc$ the set of all subgroups of $S$ which are $\Fc$ conjugate to $P$.